+The Proposals shall be opened immediately in public after the closing time.
 A Proposal received later than the deadline specified above and/or a Proposal that is incomplete or not submitted in accordance with the requirements of this RFP may be rejected without further consideration.

-1.7.9.
-Bid Presentations
+1.7.9 Bid Presentations

 After the submission of Bids, Bidders may be required by the Municipality to make formal Bid presentation to the Municipality and its advisors.
-In the event of the Municipality opting for Bid presentations, Bidders shall be advised of the venue and timeframes after the closing date by means of a Briefing Note.
+In the event of the Municipality opting for Bid presentations, Bidders shall be advised of the venue and timeframes after the closing date by a Briefing Note.

 The role of the municipality will be restricted to clarifying questions.
-Failure by the Bidder to attend a Bid presentation will be grounds for disqualification.
+Failure by a Bidder to attend a Bid presentation will be a ground for disqualification of the Bidder.

-1.7.10.
-Formal Communication Requirements
+1.7.10 Formal Communication Requirements

-1.7.10.1.
-Written Communications
+1.7.10.1 Written communications

-All communications by Bidders relating to this tender should be addressed in writing by the Bidder to the GTM as follows:
+All communications by Bidders relating to this tender should be addressed in writing by the Bidder to GTLM at the following address:

-Mr Jabu Shongwe at the email address: ajshongwe@tubatse.gov.za
+Mr Jabulani Shongwe at the following email address:

+ajshongwe@tubatse.gov.za

-All procedural clarifications required by the Bidders relating to the Project may be addressed to the same address and should reach this address by no later than 72 hours prior to the deadline for submissions of Proposals.
+All procedural clarifications by Bidders relating to the Project may be addressed to the same address and should reach this address by no later than 72 hours prior to the deadline for submissions of Proposals.

-Such enquiries should identify the Project, the Bidder and should provide the contact details of the Bidder.
+Such enquiries should identify the Project, the Bidder and provide contact details of such a Bidder.